RobinBruneau/RNb-NeuS2/README.md

 cd RNb_NeuS2
 ```

-Then use CMake to build the preprocess (OpenCV and Eigen required) :
+Then use CMake to build the preprocess (OpenCV, Eigen and  nlohmann-json required) :

 ```
-cd preprocess
-cmake .
+(sudo apt-get install nlohmann-json3-dev) cd preprocess cmake . make
-make